Lwa3000/Portfolio/README.md

 	- Tools in the app: random library, dictionary of cards

 4) A map showing the valcano locations and population of each country.
-	- How to run: 1.
+	- How to run:
+	  a.
 Execute the program by: python3 app2_webmap.py
-		      2. Open up file created in browser: Map1.html
+	  b.
+Open up file created in browser: Map1.html

 	- Features:
 	  1) There are markets showing valcano locations.
 The color indicates the height of the valcano.
 Green for less than 1000m; orange for between 1000 and 3000m; red for greater than 3000m.
 	  2) The color for each country represents the population of the country.
 Green for less than 10 	millions; Orange for between 10 million and 20 millions; Red for greater than 20 millions.